-Break-Even Point in the point in which company generates total revenue equal to total cost (fixed and variable cost).
+Break-Even Point in the point in which company generates total revenue equal to total cost.
 In other words, the company does not make any profit or loss.
 It is a useful ratio for management to set the target for more profit, any sale above the break-even will generate profit for the company.
-It can represent both sale amount ($) or sale quantity (units).
+Break-even point can represent both sale amount ($) or sale quantity (units).

 It is very important because it helps the company to know their minimum sales which they have to make to recover their fixed cost.
 Any sale quantity above this will make a profit for the company.

-It also helps us to understand the overall business performance whether the break-even point is too high or too low to reach.
+It also helps us to understand the overall business performance whether the break-even point is too high or not.
 The higher the break-even point, the higher the risk we are facing.
-Because it will be harder to achieve.

 Formulas of Break-Even point